-All proceeds from The Writing on the Wall are donated to St Mary's, Buckden: The A1 Church by the author and, with its forerunner, now approach £2,500.
+All proceeds from The Writing on the Wall are donated to St Mary's, Buckden: The A1 Church by the author and, together with those from its forerunner, now exceed £2,500.

 11 November 2017